Dark New Day: Side projects (2009–2011)

 In February 2009, Clint Lowery issued an update for the band since "there hasn't been an official statement given" in sometime by the group stating it was unlikely that the album would be given an official release but that he would find out if there was a chance of the album being made available on iTunes.
 Despite this he stated that his update didn't clear much up and that the future of the group "doesn't look good".

 In June 2009, it was announced that both Dark New Day members Corey Lowery and B.C.
 Kochmit had formed a new group called Violent Plan with singer Donnie Hamby, of DoubleDrive, and drummer Dan Richardson, of Pro-Pain, Crumbsuckers, Life of Agony and Stereomud completing a nine-song demo.
 However this group was short lived and by November they disbanded.

 In November it was announced, along with the break-up of Violent Plan, that Corey Lowery and B.C.
 Kochmit had formed another group called Eye Empire in October, with Donald Carpenter, formerly of Submersed.
 The group's lineup was rounded off with drummer Garrett Whitlock, also formerly of Submersed, and solo artist Dixie Duncan on guitar.
 The new group have posted demos on their official Myspace and have toured with Sevendust.

 In February 2010, it was announced that drummer Will Hunt, currently with Evanescence, would join Black Label Society for the recording of their new album as well as touring with the group.
 As of June 2010, Hunt is the full-time drummer of Crossfade and has recorded one album with them, We All Bleed, which is set for an April 2011 release via Eleven Seven Music.

 Despite the unreleased album not officially released via iTunes or physical CD format, it has been released via various torrent and blogging sites under the title of "Vicious Thinking."

 On September 1 via Twitter, Dark New Day guitarist Clint Lowery posted "Cool, 2 new complete dnd records will be available on iTunes and other digital stores soon.
 Some real cool unreleased material.
 Stay tuned!."
 This was followed by another message by Lowery a day later stating "FYI- Dark new day "hail Mary" and "B-sides" albums should be available next week on iTunes etc. if all goes well.
 Was a long time coming."
-The released Hail Mary and B-Sides digitally, but have since been removed.
+They released Hail Mary and B-Sides digitally, but have since been removed.